 Creating the comic strips proved lots of fun.
 MakeBeliefsComix focuses on the key elements of comic strips by allowing students to choose backgrounds, characters, and props, as well as to compose related dialogue.

-After creating a comic, students have the ability to print out their final versions for feedback and assessment.
+After creating a comic, students printed their final versions for feedback and assessment.